cferdinandi/fetch-sales/content/_index.md

 No ugly iframes or scroller widgets.
 No expensive developers.
 Just a beautiful, mobile-friendly list of your pets.
 [Check out the demos](/demos) to learn more.

 ***Note:*** *You will need to [sign up for a free API key from Petfinder.com](https://www.petfinder.com/developers/).*

+## What's new in Fetch v2?

+Petfinder's v1 API is being retired in January 2020.
+Fetch has been completely rewritten using the new Petfinder v2 API.

+**Here's what's new...**

+- It automatically gets all of your pets.
+You won't need to specific the number of animals to get anymore.
+- You can more easily display different lists on different pages (for example, cats on one page and dogs on another).
+- You can now display lists of pets that have already been adopted, too!
+- If a pet doesn't have images yet, you can provide a default/fallback image to use instead.
+- It's 4x smaller than the older version, which means it will load and run faster.

+**Unfortunately, the Petfinder v2 API no longer provides full descriptions for your pets.** As a result, Fetch v2 does not include individual pet views.
+Clicking on a pet now opens up that animal's profile on the Petfinder website.

+Petfinder tells me that this feature is not on their roadmap and they have no current plans to implement it.

 ## What content management systems does Fetch work with?